 Rolling Hills Estates home prices are not only among the most expensive in California, but Rolling Hills Estates real estate also consistently ranks among the most expensive in America.

-Rolling Hills Estates is a decidedly white-collar city, with fully 95.65% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Rolling Hills Estates is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Rolling Hills Estates who work in management occupations (23.27%), sales jobs (12.32%), and business and financial occupations (10.17%).
+Rolling Hills Estates is a decidedly white-collar city, with fully 95.16% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Rolling Hills Estates is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Rolling Hills Estates who work in management occupations (27.08%), sales jobs (11.91%), and healthcare (10.42%).

 Because of many things, Rolling Hills Estates is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Rolling Hills Estates really has some of the features that families look for when choosing a good community to raise children.
 Is Rolling Hills Estates perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The most common language spoken in Rolling Hills Estates is English.
-Other important languages spoken here include Korean and Japanese.
+Other important languages spoken here include Spanish and Chinese.